madsstoumann/elements/docs/layout/technical.md

 ---
 ### Animation Intersection
-Set the amount of intersection betwween the viewport and the section needed before the animation triggers.
+Set the amount of intersection needed between the viewport and the section, before the animations trigger.

 1. 0%`[empty][default]`
 2. 25% (`25`)